Netflix January 2020 new releases – new movies, TV shows and originals

 Friday 17th January

-Ares Dutch sequence a few secret pupil society that could be extra sinister that it first appeared
+Ares Dutch collection a couple of secret scholar society that is perhaps extra sinister that it first appeared

-Hip-Hop Evolution season four The documentary sequence is again to proceed the story of hip-hop’s story within the US

-Intercourse Schooling: season 2 The hit present returns, as Otis finds himself attempting to manage his newly discovered sexual urges and likewise sustain his friendship with Maeve
+Intercourse Training: season 2 The hit present returns, as Otis finds himself attempting to regulate his newly discovered sexual urges and in addition sustain his friendship with Maeve

-Tyler Perry’s A Fall from Grace Thriller written and directed by Tyler Perry, by which a girl finds herself in bother after a brand new romantic accomplice proves harmful
+Tyler Perry’s A Fall from Grace Thriller written and directed by Tyler Perry, wherein a lady finds herself in hassle after a brand new romantic associate proves harmful

 Vivir dos veces Spanish language movie that sees an aged man try and discover a former love curiosity